LyteNetworkIO/JunoShips/README.md

 Monetized game of Battleships on the blockchain.
 Bet small amounts of tokens peer-to-peer.

-Credit to Ania Kubow, codeSTACKr, and Web Dev Simplified for [their Battleships game](https://github.com/kubowania/battleships) from which "Junoships" (working title) is derived.
+Credit to Ania Kubow, codeSTACKr, and Web Dev Simplified for [their Battleships game](https://github.com/kubowania/battleships) from which Bitcoinships is derived.

 Summer 2022 roadmap: